verge-io/docs/docs/product-guide/tenant-usagereports.md

-## To Run a History Report for a Tenant:
+## Run a History Report for an Individual Tenant:

 1. Navigate to the **individual Tenant Dashboard**.
 2. Click **History** on the left menu.